Thursday, July 23, 2020

 Photo Retrieved From: bellefontehearts.org

 One of the brave men who dared against these challenging odds was James Douglas "Jimmy" Cleveland.
-On May 24, 1931, James was enroute to Bellefonte from New York.
-This was not his first flight on the route.
-He had flown this stretch of skies for 18 months previously.
+On May 24, 1931, James was en-route to Bellefonte from New York.
+This was not his first flight along the route, having flown this stretch of skies for 18 months previously.
 Around 1:00 AM, James approached the Bellefonte airfield.
-Rather than cross Mount Nittany at Hecla (Mingoville) as was the normal route, James flew up Penns Valley and chose to fly over the mountain above the airfield.
+Rather than cross Mount Nittany at Hecla Gap as was the customary route, James decided to fly up Penn's Valley and cross over the mountain above the airfield.

-What exactly happened as James approached the field is unknown, although it appears the Hell Stretch's freak weather played a role.
-According to one source, a misty rain was falling at the time.
-This combined with near freezing temperatures could have caused ice to accumulate on the wings and control surfaces and affecting controllability.
-Other sources report that a freak and aggressive snow storm may have caught James by surprise.
-All we know is what happened next.
+As James approached the airfield it appears the Hell Stretch's freak weather tantrums caught him in its grasp.
+According to one source, a misty rain was falling at the time, which combined with the near freezing temperatures, could have led to ice to accumulating on the wings and control surfaces, a danger that can still affect modern planes.
+Other weather sources reported that a freak and aggressive snow storm was raging at the time James was approaching the airfield.

-Lacking the altitude to clear the top of the mountain, his plane slammed into the peak in a fiery explosion.
+Whether James was fighting to control his plane or was blinded by the driving snow, is unknown.
+All that is certain is that he lacked the altitude to clear the top of Nittany Mountain.
+James and his plane slammed into the crest in a fiery explosion.
 Workmen waiting for Cleveland’s plane witnessed the flash of the explosion from the field in the valley below.
 Being already dark, nothing could be done until daybreak.
 An extensive ground and aerial search began as soon as light allowed.

 Two years after Cleveland’s death, airmail in Bellefonte met its demise.
-The U.S. Postal Service transferred air mail to commercial carriers.
+The U.S. Postal Service opted to contract commercial air lines to transport mail.
 These long range airliners no longer required a refueling stop at Bellefonte or other small town airfields.
-No longer needed, the field was abandoned.
-Bellefonte’s high school was later built upon the original airfield site.
+Now un-needed, the air field was abandoned.
 The second airstrip is now a farm field near the Graymont quarry between Zion and Pleasant Gap.

 The second airfield in 1938 after it was abandoned.
 The white marker is still visible